Actua Golf

-Actua Golf (VR Golf '97 in North America) is a sports video game developed and published by Gremlin Interactive for PlayStation and Sega Saturn.
+Actua Golf (released as VR Golf '97 in North America) is a 1996 golf video game developed and published by Gremlin Interactive for the PlayStation and Sega Saturn.

 Gameplay

 Actua Golf features two fictional golf courses.
 The game includes various modes, such as four-ball, match, skins, and stroke.
 Options such as mulligans and gimmes are also available.
 The player can select the golfer's outfit and skin color.
 Selectable weather conditions include dry, damp, and wet.
 Various camera angles are also featured.
 The game has several golf commentators, including Peter Alliss and Pat O'Brien.

 Development and release

 Actua Golf was developed and published by Gremlin Interactive.
-In Europe, it was released for the PlayStation in July 1996, followed by a Sega Saturn release that October.
+In Europe, it was released for the PlayStation on October 18, 1996, followed by a Sega Saturn release sometime in that same month.
 In North America, the game was released for the same consoles under the title VR Golf '97.
 The U.S. version was published by VR Sports, a division of Interplay.
 A Nintendo 64 version of VR Golf '97 was scheduled for release in late 1997, but it was cancelled.
+The game was released on Microsoft Windows on Steam by Pixel Games UK in December 2022.